awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-cloudtrail.md

 # AWS CloudTrail and AWS Organizations<a name="services-that-can-integrate-cloudtrail"></a>

 AWS CloudTrail is an AWS service that helps you enable governance, compliance, and operational and risk auditing of your AWS account\.
-Using AWS CloudTrail, a user in a management account can create an organization trail that logs all events for all AWS accounts in that organization\.
+Using AWS CloudTrail, a user in a management account \(formerly known as the "master account"\) can create an organization trail that logs all events for all AWS accounts in that organization\.
 Organization trails are automatically applied to all member accounts in the organization\.
 Member accounts can see the organization trail, but can't modify or delete it\.
 By default, member accounts don't have access to the log files for the organization trail in the Amazon S3 bucket\.
 This helps you uniformly apply and enforce your event logging strategy across the accounts in your organization\.
 For more information, see [ Creating a Trail for an Organization](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/creating-trail-organization.html) in the *AWS CloudTrail User Guide*\.

 Use the following information to help you to help you integrate AWS CloudTrail with AWS Organizations\.